MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-If we only do that then the task will only be sent to a Redis queue, but
+If we only do that, then the task will only be sent to a Redis queue, but
 there's no one picking them up for processing yet.

 Therefore, the last step we must do is to run the task processor.
 I'm going